-What Is The Monthly Recurring Revenue (MRR)?
+What Is Monthly Recurring Revenue (MRR)?

 Monthly recurring revenue is a part of a business’s total income that is likely to continue on a monthly basis.
-As a form of predictable revenue, MRR is a valuable number for companies to keep track of.
+MRR does not include any one-time payments like annual fees, installation charges, and setup costs.

-MMR is what drives SaaS businesses and provides insight into the overall business health.
-It’s like a power plant that spurs growth for these companies!
+As a form of predictable revenue, MMR is drives SaaS businesses and provides insight into the overall business health.
+Think of it as a power plant that spurs growth for these companies.

 What is The Annual Recurring Revenue (ARR)?

-The only difference between ARR and MRR is when they’re normalized within the year or month, respectively; long-term vs. short-term view.
+The only difference between ARR vs. MRR is when they’re normalized within the year or month, respectively; long-term vs. short-term view.
 A company’s ARR provides a long-term view while MRR provides a short-term view indicating changes in business performance over time.

 Why Should Businesses Track Their MRR?

-How to Calculate MRR
+How to Calculate

 Calculating MRR is pretty simple and straightforward.
 Businesses need to multiply the number of monthly subscribers by the average revenue per user (ARPU).